Jandsy/introduction_python_dauphine/README.md

 * Exam : 70%

-## White Exam

 ## Contact

-Please feel free to contact us if you have any questions or require further information at: h.madmoun@imperial.ac.uk
+Please feel free to contact us if you have any questions or require further information at: j.chichportich@queensfield.ai